ZapFile.ai

 Open Chrome on your Samsung device and go to zapfile.ai.
 Select the file — Samsung's file manager gives you access to Gallery, Downloads, Documents, or any folder.
 Upload starts immediately.
 Share the generated link with the iPhone user via text, WhatsApp, or any channel.
 They open it in Safari on iPhone and download directly.

 Works for photos, videos, PDFs, APK files (the iPhone can't install them but can receive and store them), Office documents, anything in your Samsung's storage.
-No size limit from the service side — practical limit is connection speed and willingness to keep both browsers open.
+No size limit from the service side — practical limit is connection speed and keeping the Samsung browser open during upload.
+The iPhone user can download from the link at any time after the upload completes.

 Method 2: Quick Share to Android, Then Zapfile (If Recipient Doesn't Have Direct Internet)